sakethd4/LonghornNetwork/README_FINAL.md

 # LonghornNetwork
 ## ECE 422C Lab 4, 5, and 6: Networking with Fellow Longhorns!
+##

 # Saketh Devarakonda
 # sd44852
 # Fall 25, Evan Speight

+### Step 5 of Longhorn Network
+To run step 5 of the lab, please refer to `STARTUP.md`

+a.
+I did use AI to code the UI, specifically Cursor AI.
+The sources I and the AI used are listed in the `SOURCES.md` file.
+The AI was very good at providing a very basic functional framework and implementing cool components (interactive graphs).
+The AI really struggled with specific design features however, such as image backgrounds, text/textbox formatting and so on.
+To supplement what it struggled with I used the premade css files it provided and began to edit lots of specific properties myself, using React documentation to look up css properties and achieve the look I wanted.

+b.
+Though I used AI, the hardest part for me to learn was the usage of REST APIs to connect the the java files to the React front end.
+Though it was pretty similar to networking, there was a lot of random new syntax I had to learn to understand how data was being transferred between my code and the app.

+c.
+I believe it would be most appropriate to teach React during the networking/multithreading/swing unit as it defenitely holds the most relevance to what React is like.
+I believe networking really helped in understanding how REST was used.
+I do believe that if you wanted to teach React in this unit however, you may need to drop the content of Swing, as this unit would have too much to learn.
+I do believe React is much better than Swing anyhow, and it gives students the chance to learn many practical skills in UI/network design.

 ### Longhorn Network